jongio/aks-store-demo/README.md

 ### Run in Codespaces with AI Service only.

-1. Fork the repo to your own account.
+1. Fork the repo to your own account, include ALL branches.
-1. Open in Codespaces
+1. Open in Codespaces.
+Make sure you are on `jong2` branch.
 1. Run `azd auth login`
+1. AZ Login
+    1. AZ login from within Codespaces on Web (due to this issue: https://github.com/Azure/azure-cli/issues/20315)
+        - Run `az login --scope https://graph.microsoft.com/.default`
+        - Login.
+It will fail.
+Copy the "localhost" URL from the failed redirect.
+        - In Codespaces, open a new terminal.
+        - Run `curl {the url you copied earlier}`
+        - Close that terminal.
+        - Go back to other terminal where you ran `az login`
+        - It should show you your subscriptions.
+    1. AZ login from within Codespaces in VS Code
+        - Run `az login --scope https://graph.microsoft.com/.default --use-device-code`
-1. Run `az login` and `az account set -n {sub}` to set right subscription.
+1. Run `az account set -n {sub}` to set right subscription.
-1. Run `azd up` to provision only the Azure AI service
+1. Run `azd up` to provision only the Azure AI service.
+Choose "east us 2" region.
 1. Run `docker compose up` to run in Codespaces
 1. Open http://localhost:8081/products.
 Enter keywords.
 Hit "Ask OpenAI" Button.